Use the arrows below to navigate to the next set of directions.

 Using only one term to search for sources is not very effective.
 You can use Boolean Searching to combine search terms and find better results.

 That got rid of a lot of articles!
-Now we have less than 70.

 What happened when we used AND in our search?